swaptacular/swpt_accounts/protocol.rst

    ``0``) is reserved the meaning "scheduled for deletion".
-If all of the following conditions are met, the account SHOULD be removed from the server's database: 1) the account is scheduled for deletion; 2) it is reasonably certain that amount bigger that ``negligible_amount`` can not be lost on the account; 3) there are no prepared transfers awaiting finalization; 4) at least 48 hours have passed since account's creation.
+If all of the following conditions are met, the account SHOULD be removed from the server's database: 1) the account is scheduled for deletion; 2) there are no prepared transfers awaiting finalization; 3) at least 48 hours have passed since account's creation; 4) it is very unlikely that amount bigger that ``negligible_amount`` will be lost it the account is removed from the database.
 If those condition are not met, accounts SHOULD NOT be removed.
 When an account has been removed from the server's database, a `AccountPurge`_ message MUST be sent.

 negligible_amount : float
    The maximum amount that should be considered negligible.
 It MUST be